- Home

 Career Development Timeline

 Within the first year of employment, all city firefighters must achieve their National Professional Qualifications Certification as Firefighter I and Advanced Emergency Medical Technician.
-In the year that follows, individuals must successfully complete the MFD Relief Driver I Program.
+In the following years, individuals must successfully complete the MFD Relief Driver I Program.
 In addition to learning fireground hydraulics, pump theory and pumping apparatus operations, Relief Driver I Candidates must pass a street and map test.
 Many find this task daunting since the City of Marietta has over 1,000 streets, but with rare exception, most rise to the challenge and pass.

 For individuals with the ambition and drive to succeed, there are several paths a promotion can create.
 In addition to Fire Suppression, other paths include opportunities in the Fire Marshal's Office and the Training Division.
 See the table below for a quick look at career opportunities with our department.